thirumurthis/Learnings/K8s/K8S_cert_prep.md

        name: <secret-name>
 ```

+### `SecruityContext`
-###`SecruityContext` in kuberentes, refer the Docker securtiy context.
+  - Refer the Docker securtiy context.
   - Docker by default runs the process as root, this case be changed.
     - when executing the image use `user` arguments.
     - specify it when creating the image using `user` in Dockerfile

- In Kubernetes, the security can be applied at Pod level or Container level, if enabled at the pod level it will be applicable to all the containers within the pod.
+In Kubernetes, the security can be applied at Pod level or Container level.
+    - If security is enabled at the pod level it will be applicable to all the containers within the pod.
     - The security can be set in the manifest file, refer the below pod manifest file.

+Note:
+   When the security context is provided at the container level, that will take precedence even though it is mentioned at the pod level.

 ```yaml
 apiVersion: v1
 kind: Pod